As you might have noticed among your own friends and acquaintances, the number of people working from home has grown quite a lot in recent years.

 Even more interesting are the details about who, when, where, and what people are doing in the remote work space.

-In this overview, you’ll learn about who’s working remotely, the most common types of remote jobs, and the top companies that hire remote workers.
-We’ll end by discussing how you can work from home, too.
+In this overview, you will learn about who is working remotely, the most common types of remote jobs, and the top companies that hire remote workers.
+We will end by discussing how you can work from home, too.

 First, let’s look at who is working remotely.

 The 159% increase in remote workers since 2005 measures employees who work from home at least half-time, which is about 4.7 million people in the U.S., up from 3.9 million in 2015.

 This does not even include the number of employees working remotely less than half-time, people with a remote side hustle, freelancers who work from home, or solo business owners.
 The truth is that the number of people who work remotely is much larger than 3.9 million.

 Assumption: It’s often thought that remote workers are mostly young digital nomads working for start-up companies, and usually making less money than in an office job.
 But the truth is far from that.